Chaenomeles: Species and hybrids

+Species accepted by the Plants of the World Online as of As of April 2023:

 Four named hybrids have been bred in gardens.
 The most common is C. × superba (hybrid C. speciosa × C. japonica), while C. × vilmoriniana is a hybrid C. speciosa × C. cathayensis, and C. × clarkiana is a hybrid C. japonica × C. cathayensis.
 The hybrid C. × californica is a tri-species hybrid (C. × superba × C. cathayensis).
 Numerous named cultivars of all of these hybrids are available in the horticultural trade.

 Uses

 The species have become popular ornamental shrubs in parts of Europe and North America, grown in gardens both for their bright flowers and as a spiny barrier.
 Some cultivars grow up to 2 m tall, but others are much smaller and creeping.
 The fruits are hard and – although less astringent than quinces – are unpleasant to eat raw, tasting like an unripe apple with the acidity of a lemon, though they do soften and become less astringent after frost (via the process of bletting).
 The fruits are suitable for making liqueurs, as well as marmalade and preserves, as they contain more pectin than apples and true quinces.
 The tree is suitable for cultivation as a bonsai.